 Values-based Interview Questions and Sample Answers

-As companies look for more ways to differentiate themselves and to connect with potential employees, the role of values in the interview process is becoming more important.
-When all candidates are equally qualified for a role, one way to determine which one is right for the company is to think about the culture fit.
-And this is where the values-based interview question is so important.
+As companies look for more ways to differentiate themselves and connect with potential employees, the role of values in the interview process is becoming increasingly important.
+When candidates have similar skills and experience, culture fit often becomes the deciding factor—and this is where values-based interview questions come into play.

 Why do employers ask values-based interview questions?